- Student Grade Appeal Procedure

 - Instructors have the right to assign a grade based on any method that is professionally acceptable, submitted in writing to all students, and applied equally.

 Instructors have the responsibility to provide careful evaluation and timely assignment of appropriate grades.
 Course and project grading methods should be explained to students at the beginning of the term.
 The judgment of the instructor of record is authoritative, and the final grades assigned are correct.

-A grade appeal shall be confined to charges of unfair action toward an individual student and may not involve a challenge of an instructor's grading standard.
+A grade appeal shall be confined to charges of unfair action toward an individual student or a personal hardship and may not involve a challenge of an instructor's grading standard.
 A student has a right to expect thoughtful and clearly defined approaches to course and project grading, but it must be recognized that varied standards and individual approaches to grading are valid.

 The grade appeal considers whether a grade was determined in a fair and appropriate manner; it does not attempt to grade or re-grade individual assignments or projects.
-It is incumbent on the student to substantiate the claim that his or her final grade represents unfair treatment, compared to the standard applied to other students.
+It is incumbent on the student to substantiate the claim that his or her final grade represents unfair treatment, compared to the standard applied to other students, or to present a case of personal hardship.
 Only the final grade in a course or project may be appealed.
 In the absence of compelling reasons, such as clerical error, prejudice, or capriciousness, the grade assigned by the instructor of record is to be considered final.